-On May 7, 2020, the Organization received loan proceeds in the amount of approximately \$80,399 under the Paycheck Protection Program ("PPP").
+The Organization received first and second loan proceeds under the Paycheck Protection Program ("PPP").
 The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act").
 The loans and accrued interest are forgivable after eight weeks/twenty-four weeks if the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
 The amount of loan forgiveness will be reduced if the borrower terminates employees or reduces salaries during the eight-week period.